 The development of a robust and effective Digital Identities Strategy will require expert counsel.
 CalHHS will convene several expert focus groups to inform our understanding of the need and project approach.

 - Health information exchanges

-- Consumer privacy
+- Consumers

-- Health care providers
+- Providers

 - Health plans

 - Social service organizations

 - State health and human service departments

 Review of AB-133 Requirements for a Strategy for Digital Identities